McWilliams Arroyo: Arroyo vs. Cuadras

 On February 24, 2018, Arroyo faced Carlos Cuadras.
 Cuadras was ranked #2 by the WBC and #6 by the WBO at super flyweight.
-Arroyo outpointed Cuadras on the two of the scorecards, 98-92 and 97-93, while the third judge scored the fight a draw, 95-95, therefore awarding Arroyo with the majority decision victory.
+Arroyo outpointed Cuadras on two of the scorecards, 98-92 and 97-93, while the third judge scored the fight a draw, 95-95, therefore awarding Arroyo with the majority decision victory.

 Arroyo vs. Ioka

 In his next fight, Arroyo fought former world champion Kazuto Ioka, who was ranked #2 by the WBA at super flyweight.
 Ioka boxed very well as his game plan seemed to work perfectly against Arroyo.
 Arroyo made it tough for Ioka at times, but Ioka was the clear winner of the fight, as all three judges scored the fight widely in his favor, 99-90 and 97-92 twice.

 Arroyo vs. Rodriguez

 On February 27, 2021, Arroyo fought Abraham Rodriguez for the vacant WBC interim flyweight title.
 Initially Arroyo was supposed to face Julio Cesar Martinez, who pulled out of the fight just days before because of hand injuries.
 Arroyo dominated his new opponent en route to a fifth round TKO win.